-I've always being passionate about my work but bothered me enormously the fact that my life revolved around it and not the other way around.
+I've always been passionate about my work but bothered me enormously the fact that my life revolved around it and not the other way around.
 I tried to fix the problem always searching for more - more promotions, more courses, more books, more things.
 But all of this just took me far apart from what I really wanted: to experience life.
-To be with my family, to see the time passing more gently while doing what I love.
+To be with my family, to see time passing more gently while doing what I love.

 I looked around and saw my friends escaping corporate to create businesses, but feeling at the end of the day more exhausted than before.
 They were creating something not to serve others or even themselves, but to be bought out.
 They were burning fast in growth hacks and productivity courses, and ironically, not making money.
 They lack clarity, strategy, foundation.
 That was definitely not what I wanted (AT ALL).